aimms/documentation/webui/map-widget.rst

 .. image:: images/MapV2-1simpleEx.png
     :align: center

-The map displayed in the backgroud is provided by the OpenStreetMap organization, see the `openstreetmap.org web site <https://www.openstreetmap.org>`_.
+The map displayed in the background is provided by the OpenStreetMap organization, see the `openstreetmap.org web site <https://www.openstreetmap.org>`_.
 Since one must be able to reach OpenStreetMap online, an Internet connection is required for rendering the map.
 Assuming the connection is available, the map may be zoomed at various levels (see also the Zoom option mentioned further below):